Pega-ModernDataStorageTechnologies/slides/README.md

 | 1:00 - 2:40    | Designing the **Nearby Friends** application |
 | 2:40 - 3:00    | Summary & Closing Remarks |

-# Designing the “Nearby Friends” application
+# Designing the Nearby Friends application
 System design is a structured process for planning and implementing software solutions that meet user needs while accommodating **growth**, **performance**, and **security** considerations.
 It involves translating **requirements** into a cohesive **architecture**, determining how to break the system into logical **components**, choosing appropriate **data stores** (relational vs. NoSQL), and selecting **communication** protocols (REST, gRPC, etc.).
 Each decision carries its own trade-offs around **cost**, **scalability**, **complexity**, and **reliability**.

 Imagine you are a software engineer at a big tech company.
-You’ve been presented with an exciting challenge: **implement a “Nearby Friends” feature** in an existing messaging application.
+You’ve been presented with an exciting challenge: **implement a Nearby Friends feature** in an existing messaging application.
 This functionality must aggregate and display real-time location data for users who have opted in and granted permission.
 The system must be robust enough to handle large volumes of updates, efficient enough to provide near-instant feedback to users, and secure enough to protect sensitive location data.

 ## Functional requirements
 * **User Visibility**: Users should be able to see a list of nearby friends on their mobile apps.